AriFordsham/GHCWiki/active-branches.md

 - `ghc-lwc2`: **Lightweight concurrency substrate support**.
 KC Sivaramakrishnan.
 This implements an evolution of Peng Li's original concept of implementing a lot of the concurrency substrate in the RTS *in Haskell*.
 The design is described in a paper, "Composable Scheduler Activations for Haskell", found here: [ http://research.microsoft.com/en-us/um/people/simonpj/papers/lw-conc/lwc-hs13.pdf](http://research.microsoft.com/en-us/um/people/simonpj/papers/lw-conc/lwc-hs13.pdf).

+- `ghc-parmake-gsoc`: **Parallel --make**.
+Patrick Palka, GSoC 2013.
+This extends `ghc --make` to be able to compile multiple modules in parallel.

 # Limbo branches